tea-light/tea-light/README.md

 The demo isn't really random, and might show the same sequence each time you turn it on.

+## TODO

+- Make it work again with the caniturniton API
+- Deploy caniturniton.go somewhere
+- Maybe document this on http://fritzing.org (to the extent that there is anything stuff to document…)

 ## Unexpected press coverage and citations: